How to beat the chair hogs on your cruise ship

 Matt Hochberg

-If there's one thing that annoys everyone on a cruise ship, it's the people that reserve pool chairs for the entire day.
+If there's one thing that annoys everyone on a cruise ship, it's the people who reserve pool chairs for the entire day.

-Technically there should be pool attendants that look for the issue and remove the belongings, but in practice it rarely occurs.
+Technically there should be pool attendants who look for the issue and remove the belongings, but in practice, it rarely occurs.

 Brilliance of the Seas Live Blog - Day 3 - Sea Day | Royal Caribbean Blog